-As educators, we are passionate about harnessing the natural curiosity and wonder that goes hand in hand with what it means to 'be a child'.
-Our commitment to developing a high-quality Science curriculum is driven by our fundamental aim to Inspire children's natural questioning approach through open-ended, exploratory, engaging scientific experiences which are embedded in the real world but enhanced by the virtual world.
+As educators, we are passionate about encouraging and developing the children’s natural curiosity and wonder as we are surrounded by technology and the products of science every day.
+Our commitment to providing a high-quality science curriculum is driven by our fundamental aim to inspire children's natural curiosity through open-ended, exploratory and engaging scientific experiences.

-When learning in Science, children are invited to hypothesise, predict, set up experiments and investigations, explore and harness evidence, analyse findings, grapple with the unexpected, draw conclusions and accept that sometimes outcomes are not what they expected.
+When learning in science, children are invited to hypothesise; predict; set up experiments and investigations; explore and collect evidence; analyse findings; contend with the unexpected; draw conclusions and accept that sometimes outcomes are not what they expected!

 - develop scientific knowledge and conceptual understanding through the specific disciplines of biology, chemistry and physics